Aspenini/ps5pro-registry/README.md

    - **Upload a photo of your console's number as proof**
 5. Submit — and you're in!

-The data will be automatically pulled into [`data/entries.json`](./data/entries.json) and shown on the site within a few hours.

 ---

 ## ⚠️ Disclaimer